cdelange/groupmebot/README.md

 7. Scroll to the "Access Keys" section
 8. Click on "Create New Access Key"
 9. Take note of both the Access Key ID `AWSID` and Secret Access Key `AWSSECRET`
+10. Also take note of your buckets name `AWSBUCKETNAME`

 ### Part 2: Configure this app